 Bushwalking News

-Access to Newnes is closed
+Access to Newnes

-Access to Newnes and the Wolgan Valley is closed, which affects the Newnes to Rocky Creek walk.
+Public road access to Newnes and the Wolgan Valley is closed, which affects the Newnes to Rocky Creek walk.
+Normal road access is not expected to be restored for several years.
+It is possible to arrange escorted 4WD/AWD access via a private road if you are camping at the Newnes Hotel.
 The Pipeline Track can be walked to Newnes, but needs to be started from the Glen Davis side.
-See the NPWS Park Alerts page, under Wollemi National Park, for more information and updates.

 Regrowth post fires